hflicka/ardensyntax-eclipse-plugin/README.md

 # Arden Syntax Eclipse Editor

+## Overview

+This repository contains multiple Eclipse plugins which together form the Arden Syntax Eclipse Plugin.

+These are:

+* An Arden Syntax Editor plugin with syntax highlighting consisting of:
+    * **arden.xtext** - The xText based Arden Syntax parser
+    * **arden.xtext.ui** - The Editor UI plugin using the parser for syntax highlighting
+    * **arden.xtext.tests** - Optional tests which are not
+      included in the final plugin package
+* A plugin named **Arden2ByteCodeCompiler**, bundling the Arden2ByteCode program JAR to be used as a bundle in the Eclipse IDE
+* A plugin named **arden2bytecodeeclipseplugin**, containing
+  Classes that make the Run/Debug buttons of Eclipse work with Medical Logic Modules.

+Further, there is a feature named **Arden Syntax Editor** bundling all of the above plugins and an update site, where the feature and all included plugins can be deployed to.
+The update site is also imported into the website at http://arden2bytecode.sf.net/ such that the plugin can be installed into running Eclipse installations via the update functionality of Eclipse.

 ## Build Instructions

-To build this, import all projects into an Eclipse version with xText Plugin, then generate the language artifacts of arden.xtext.
+To build this bundle of plugins, import all projects into an Eclipse IDE with xText Plugin installed, then generate the language artifacts of arden.xtext.

 For the arden2bytecode-compiler plugin, you need to place a compiled version of JewelCli 0.6 into the root directory of the